MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

 `Directory.Build.props` is a MSBuild file which will be imported by all projects in your game.
 Its like a file to contain global variables.
 In this case the version of MonoGame we want to use.

-To get the latest version from the GitHub feed we have to do a manual search with the following
+To get the latest version you can look at one of the packages at [https://github.com/orgs/MonoGame/packages?repo_name=MonoGame](https://github.com/orgs/MonoGame/packages?repo_name=MonoGame).
+To get the information from the GitHub feed by doing a command line search with the following

 ```CLI
 nuget search "MonoGame.Framework" -PreRelease -Source MonoGameGitHub